-If you have filed the tax return correctly, please submit a typed, signed statement or indicate below how you meet the IRS requirements to use the Head of Household filing status.
+If you or your spouse have filed the tax return correctly please submit a typed, signed statement or indicate below how you or your spouse meet the IRS requirements to use the Head of Household filing status.
 Please be specific.

-If you have filed your tax return incorrectly, you will need to file an amended tax return with the IRS.
-You will then need to submit the following documents to our office so that we can continue processing your file:
+] If you or your spouse have filed your tax return incorrectly, you or your spouse will need to file an amended tax return with the IRS.
+You or your spouse will then need to submit the following documents to our office so that we can continue processing your file:

-- Signed copy of your original Federal Tax Return (Form 1040); and - Signed copy of your Amended Federal Tax Return (Form 1040x)
+- Signed copy of you or your spouse's original Federal Tax Return (Form 1040); and - Signed copy of you or your spouse's Amended Federal Tax Return (Form 1040x)